-Year class strength estimates for the most recent years (2015-2019) corresponded well to the CAA data from both research surveys introduced to the model, as well as recruitment estimates independent of the model (Lee, FIFD, personal communication), with strong recruitment peak in 2015, followed by years of low recruitment, interrupted only by a small peak in 2017 (Figure 5).
+Year class strength estimates for the most recent years (2015-2020) corresponded well to the CAA data from both research surveys introduced to the model, as well as recruitment estimates independent of the model (Lee, FIFD, personal communication), with strong recruitment peak in 2014/2015, followed by years of low recruitment (Figure 5).
 No independent survey data was available for the earlier years, making it difficult to confirm the model estimated YCS trend.

 Figure 5.
-MPD estimates of year-class strengths (solid black line); shaded areas denote MCMC 95% credible intervals of the model fit.
+MPD estimates of year-class strengths in 1986-2020 (solid black line); shaded areas denote MCMC 95% credible intervals of the model fit.